HyperspaceApp/Hyperspace/doc/api/Explorer.md

 #### /explorer/blocks/:height [GET]

-Returns informations about a specific block for a given height.
+Returns information about a specific block for a given height.

 ###### Query String Parameters
 The following parameter can be specified.